neelrocketbots/ai-llmstxt-generator/README.md

   </table>
 </div>

-*Simple 5-step process to generate AI-friendly documentation for your website*
+*Simple 5-step process to generate AI-friendly documentation for your website.
+Just provide a URL and let the tool do the work!*

 ## Features